RunestoneInteractive/RunestoneServer/source/Graphs/graphbfs.rst

 .. figure:: Figures/bfs1.png
    :align: center

-   The First Step in the Breadth First Search
+   Figure 3: The First Step in the Breadth First Search

 In the next step ``bfs`` removes the next node (pool) from the front of the queue and repeats the process for all of its adjacent nodes.